Dance Faculty

 About

-Aynsley co-founded Mount Tremper Arts, a center for contemporary performance and visual arts in the Catskill Mountains.
-There she played a large role in the design and building of the studio performance space, co-curated an internationally recognized festival until 2014, and created initiatives to support artists and welcome new audience members.
+Aynsley co-founded Mount Tremper Arts in the Catskill mountains and served as artistic director, curator, producer, and board member there in varying degrees until it closed in 2021.
+She played a large role in the design and building of the studio performance space and created initiatives to support artists and welcome new audience members.
 The New York Times wrote, “Mount Tremper Arts has become a quietly thriving offshoot of the city's contemporary performance world: a magnet for adventurous urban artists and a devoted local audience."

 Campus Address